A Potential Foundation for Emergent Space-Time: Quantification of Generalized Intervals

 We call this scalar quantification of an interval, the \emph{interval scalar}.
 It is additive when the intervals being joined are orthogonal, and its square root (or square root of its negation) is additive when the intervals being joined have the same ratio of symmetric and antisymmetric components.

 Applying these results to the symmetric-antisymmetric decomposition (\ref{eq:symmetric-antisymmetric-pairs})

 we verify that additivity of the interval scalar holds

-We refer to the resulting quadratic form on the right-hand side of (\ref{eqn:Minkowski-form}) as the \emph{Minkowski form}, and stress that $\Delta s^2$ does not represent some quantity squared, but instead represents the product of two independent quantities $\Delta p$ and $\Delta q$.
+We refer to the resulting quadratic form on the right-hand side of (\ref{eq:Minkowski-form}) as the \emph{Minkowski form}, and stress that $\Delta s^2$ does not represent some quantity squared, but instead represents the product of two independent quantities $\Delta p$ and $\Delta q$. \red This is the discrete version of the Minkowski metric. \black